Mint-System/Odoo-Apps-Sale-Workflow/sale_renting_line_period/tests/TEST_INSTRUCTIONS.rst

 - Change start date to 2 days ago and return to next friday
 - Check if dates are updated on products
 - Confirm the order
-- Click on pickup
+- Click on "Pickup"
 - Select all lots for printer
 - And validate

-Return not lot:
+Return no lot:

-- Click return
+- Click "Return"
 - For conference set return date 1 day after start date
-- Remove print from return list
+- Remove the "Printer" line from return list
 - Validate and check if return date is set correctly

 Split line: